peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

     public bool Base64Padding { get; }

-Gets a value not documented yet.
+Gets a value indicating whether padding is written out when writing base64url or traditional base64 to JSON.

 The padding character is '='.

 <b>Returns:</b>

-The default is. <b>false</b>, no padding.
+The default is false, no padding.